 In my sophmore year of high school, I applied to and was admitted into Dreyfoos School of the Arts.
 As a child writing and art had been imaginative play, and as I grew older they became forms of outlet and self-expression, but at Dreyfoos art and writing became passions worthy of pursuit for their own end.

-Now I write full time.
-I still am obsessed with dogs, and much of my writing centers around them, but I enjoy researching and writing about all kinds of things.
-When I’m feeling brave, I even post some of my creative fiction.
+Now I write full time, as well as creating art and teaching.
 Enjoy my site, and don’t hesitate to contact me with any question or comment, or to talk to me about freelance writing or art.